How to start, stop, disable system services on Windows 11

 Once you complete the steps, the service will start, stop, or restart on Windows 11.

-You can also use the search box to filter and find the services you need to manage them faster.
+You can also use the search box to filter and find the services you need, so you can manage them faster.
+Also, in Task Manager, it’s not possible to access the properties to disable a service.

 Manage services from Services app on Windows 11

-To open and manage services on Windows 11 through the Services app, use these steps:
+To open and manage services on Windows 11 through the Services app, follow these steps:

 1. Open Start.